ethanm88/TP-Craze/README.md

 This app was developed using Python Flask, HTML, CSS [Materialize framework](https://materializecss.com/), Javascript, and MySQL.
 Geographic search and geocoding was done using the [TomTom API](https://developer.tomtom.com/docs-and-tools), and user authentication was done using the [Firebase API](https://firebase.google.com/)

-Matthew Ding, Jason Liang, Ethan Mendes, David Towers, and Jerry Xu worked on this project, which was submitted to the [Codevid-19 Hackathon](https://codevid19.com/).
+Matthew Ding, Jason Liang, Ethan Mendes, David Towers, and Jerry Xu worked on this project, which was submitted to the [Teens Take on COVID Hackathon](https://teens-take-on-covid.devpost.com/).